 J. CLAYBURN LA FORCE, JR., PH.D.

-DEAN EMERITUS, THE JOHN E. ANDERSON

-GRADUATE SCHOOL OF MANAGEMENT,

-UNIVERSITY OF CALIFORNIA AT LOS ANGELES

-Director since 1981 Age 67
+DEAN EMERITUS, JOHN E. ANDERSON GRADUATE SCHOOL OF MANAGEMENT, UNIVERSITY OF CALIFORNIA AT LOS ANGELES Director since 1981 Age 67

-Dr. La Force served as Dean of The John E. Anderson Graduate School of Management of the University of California at Los Angeles ("UCLA") from 1978 until he retired in 1993.
+Dr. La Force served as Dean of the John E. Anderson Graduate School of Management of the University of California at Los Angeles ("UCLA") from 1978 until he retired in 1993.
 He joined the faculty of UCLA in 1962 and served as Chairman of the Economics Department.
 Dr. La Force is a director of BlackRock Funds; Imperial Credit Industries, Inc.; Jacobs Engineering Group, Inc.; Payden and Rygel Fund; Provident Investment Counsel Funds; Rockwell International Corporation; and The Timken Company.

 AUGUST M. WATANABE, M.D.
+VICE PRESIDENT AND PRESIDENT, LILLY RESEARCH LABORATORIES

-EXECUTIVE VICE PRESIDENT, SCIENCE AND TECHNOLOGY Director since 1994 Age 54
+Director since 1994 Age 54

-Dr. Watanabe has served as Executive Vice President, Science and Technology, since February 1996.
-He served as a Vice President of the Company and President of Lilly Research Laboratories, a division of the Company, since January 1994.
-He joined the Company in 1990 as Vice President of Lilly Research Laboratories and served as Group Vice President of Lilly Research Laboratories before being elected as a Vice President of the Company and as a member of the Board of Directors.
+Dr. Watanabe was elected to the Board of Directors and a Vice President of the Company and President of Lilly Research Laboratories, a division of the Company, in January 1994.
+He joined the Company in 1990 as Vice President of Lilly Research Laboratories and served as Group Vice President of Lilly Research Laboratories before being elected to his present position.
 Prior to joining the Company, Dr. Watanabe was a member of the faculty of the Indiana University School of Medicine from 1972 to 1990, where he served as Chairman of the Department of Medicine from 1983 through 1990.
 He is also a fellow of the American College of Physicians and the American College of Cardiology and a director of the Indiana University Foundation.